strikerlie/CaptureOneToMany/docs/README.md

     - Reset All adjustment

 ### Suggested Workflow
-1. Edit **Base Characteristics** and **Lens Correction** at the *first* image in the collection
+1. Edit **Base Characteristics** at the *first* image in the collection
     - If you use [ColorChecker](https://calibrite.com/us/product-category/capture-solutions/), please apple the ICC profile to the first image at this point
-1. Run CaptureOneToMany-000-Initialize.applescript or CaptureOneToMany-010-InitializeFirstOnly.applescript
+1. Run CaptureOneToMany-010-InitializeFirstOnly.applescript
-    - For Performance, use InitializeFirstOnly and copy the adjustment to all other image.
-You can try Initialize first and see how it works.
+    - It will create Layer for later use.
+1. Edit **Lens Correction** at the *first* image in the collection
+    - There has a bug causing wrong value in Lens Correction Profile when using custom Lens Correction Profile(Maybe Capture One Bug, seems it happen on 16.0.2).
 1. If you want to apply [LCC](https://support.captureone.com/hc/en-us/articles/360002583678-The-LCC-tool) to the image.
 You can create the LCC in another collection and copy the LCC adjustment to the current collection images now.
+1. Copy Adjustments of the *first* image in the collection, select **ALL Adjustments** in Adjustments Clipboard and paste to other images
 1. If you find that your iamge exposure is not consistent.
 You may try to apply CaptureOneToMany-100-BasicNormize.applescript.
     - It do not help defilcker!
     - It can be reset by CaptureOneToMany-998-ResetBasicNormalize.applescript